Who Is the Alsing Camper?

 Our campers are bright, passionate about their interests, and want to share their experiences with others.
 They want to connect with peers, try new things, and become more independent.
 Our campers may need support with things like understanding another’s perspective, regulating their emotions, time management, demonstrating flexibility, managing anxiety, or trying something that is a little out of their comfort zone.

 Just like all of us, Alsing’s campers are unique – some are shy, some are outgoing.
 Some love adventure, others are more hesitant to try new things.
 Some love the lake, others choose to keep their feet on dry land.
 Some are avid readers, love sports, or music.
 They are happy to be in an environment where peers and adults “get them” and embrace them for the amazing person they are.
 Most, but not all, of our campers are mainstreamed in school.
 They want to feel more comfortable in social situations, and make meaningful connections with those around them.

-Children who will thrive at Camp Alsing are socially interested, but need some support in navigating relationships and being more flexible.
-Some campers may come to us with social communication challenges that don’t fit a diagnosis or label, and others may have been identified as having Social Communication Disorder, Asperger’s Syndrome or High Functioning Autism.
+Young people who will thrive at Camp Alsing are socially interested, but need some support in navigating relationships and being part of a group.
+Some campers may come to us with no specific diagnosis, and others may have been identified as having Autism, ADHD, non-verbal learning disorder, or related conditions.

-Living in an outdoor environment engaged in activities like swimming, crafts, canoeing and hiking provides our campers with opportunities to try new things in a safe, and caring environment.
+Living in a communal environment engaged in activities like swimming, crafts, archery, and kayaking provides our campers with opportunities to try new things in a safe and caring environment.
 We support campers as they stretch their boundaries and celebrate their efforts as they face new situations.
 Wherever a camper is in this process, we are excited to work with them.
 We are happy to discuss any questions you have regarding our individualized approach to learning and growth.